ravigajul/AzureDevopsForMe/README.md

 ## Flaky Test Detection
 ProjectSettings->TestManagement->Flaky Test Detection->ON
 Enabling this will not let the build fail due to the flaky test failure.
 This can be configured to pass/fail, etc based on certain rules.

+## Use ARM templates to make the VMs ready
+## Pre/Post Deployment approvals
+USe pre post deployment approvals to wait for manually approving the deployment.

+## Pre-Deployment Gates
+User Pre-deployment Gates for automatically approving the deployment based on the certain criteria defined.